DAMIEN BOL

 damien.bol@sciencespo.fr

-I use (quasi) experimental methods to study elections and democracy.
-My research complements traditional voting behavior studies by examining the role of elections in shaping people's experience with representative democracy.
-Additionally, I occasionally contribute to methodological discussions in social sciences, particularly regarding surveys and experiments.
+I use (quasi) experimental methods to study the role of elections in shaping people's experience with representative democracy.
+I also occasionally contribute to methodological discussions in social sciences, particularly regarding surveys and experiments.
 I'm a political scientist by training but I frequently collaborate with economists trying to bridge the two disciplines.
 Political scientists would say that I'm a rational choice analyst, but economists would say that I'm behaviorist.

-I have published a slate of articles on these topics (see here).
 Below is a selection of my favorite articles that best represent my current research interests.
+For a full list see, here.

 SELECTED RECENT PUBLICATIONS